RockFramework/Rock.StaticDependencyInjection/README.md

 ```

-However, this pattern falls short.
-It requires that an application that consumes this library will have to explicitly specify, at its composition root, the implementation of IFoo to use.
+However, while this pattern is good, it fails to be great.
+It requires that all applications that consume this library will have to explicitly specify, at its composition root, the implementation of IFoo to use.

 Wouldn't it be great if, just by declaring a single implementation of `IFoo`, that implementation would be used?
 So that the application wouldn't need to add `Foo.Current = new SpecialFoo();` to their composition root?
 What if that could be done automatically using some sort of convention?